QinjieLin-NU/hw-artificial-life/README.md

 ### Step1.
 Run

-  In this assignment, I design a jumping robot, use EA(Evolutation Algorithm) to make robot climb steps.
+  In this assignment, I design a virus-shape robot, use EA(Evolutation Algorithm) to make robot climb steps.
 The EA try to maximize the fitness function.
 The fitness of EA is `Zposition+Xposition`.

   Notice that this program needs at least 60 cpus to run.
 Because the `numberOfGenerations=5` and `populationSize=60`.
 To run the EA, use following command: